 After your deep cleaning, you’ll need to schedule a follow-up visit with your dentist.

 How do I know if I Have Gum Disease?

-The American Dental Association has reported that nearly 80% of Americans have some form of periodontal (gum) disease; evaluation by dental professionals will help you find out if you’re one of them!
+The American Dental Association has reported that Roughly 42 percent of all dentate U.S. adults 30 years of age or older have periodontitis; evaluation by dental professionals will help you find out if you’re one of them!
 Early gum disease may not be obvious to you, but common symptoms may include swollen or bleeding gums, bad breath, loose teeth, or dark buildup between teeth and gums.
 How is gum disease treated?

-Dr. Bilus will evaluate your gum health and help choose the right treatment for you.
-Mild gum disease, known as gingivitis, can be treated and even reversed with regular routine cleanings.
+Dr. Bilus will evaluate your gum health and help you choose the proper treatment.
+Mild gum disease, known as gingivitis can be treated and even reversed with regular routine cleanings.
 The longer you may have gone without addressing the condition, the harder we may have to work to treat it, but we have the techniques and expertise to do so and get you healthy again.
-More advanced periodontal disease may call for scaling and root planing with more regular maintenance visits.
-In some cases, a laser may be used or an antibiotic therapy called ARESTIN™, which eradicates the bacteria that cause gum disease.
+More advanced periodontal disease may call for scaling and root planning with more regular maintenance visits.
+In some cases, a laser may be used, or an antibiotic therapy called ARESTIN™, which eradicates the bacteria that cause gum disease.
 And it works painlessly!